kunwoo1209/CROWN/README.md

 To use CROWN on a C program, use functions SYM_int, SYM_char, etc., declared in "crown.h", to generate symbolic inputs for your program.
-For example, see the program in example/
+For example, see the example program example/example.c

 For simple, single-file programs, you can use the build script "bin/crownc" to instrument and compile your test program.